Post-Earnings Drift Across 14 Markets: A Global Event Study

 Five findings stand out.

-The pattern is clear when you group by market type:
+The pattern is clearer when you group by market depth and analyst coverage:

-A 9x difference in drift magnitude by market development stage.
-More importantly, developed market beats are essentially flat or negative post-entry, while emerging market beats show meaningful positive drift.
-This fits exactly what the academic literature predicts.
+The contrast between Asia-Pacific and the most analyst-saturated developed markets is the cleanest split.
+Major developed market beats are essentially flat or negative post-entry, while Asia-Pacific beats show meaningful positive drift.
+Smaller developed markets sit in between.
+This fits what the academic literature predicts.
 Bernard and Thomas (1989, 1990) documented that PEAD is stronger for low-coverage stocks.
-Emerging markets have less analyst coverage per listed company, and the announcement-day reaction doesn't fully capture the information.
+Markets with less analyst coverage per listed company show larger drift because the announcement-day reaction doesn't fully capture the information.

-This suggests PEAD in Taiwan is primarily a "miss avoidance" signal rather than a "beat chasing" signal.
-Taiwan's semiconductor and electronics concentration may amplify the earnings disappointment reaction, as supply chain signals are tracked closely by institutional investors.
+This makes PEAD in Taiwan primarily a "miss avoidance" signal rather than a "beat chasing" signal.
+Taiwan's semiconductor and electronics concentration likely amplifies the earnings disappointment reaction, as supply chain signals are tracked closely by institutional investors and bad numbers cascade through the sector.

 How We Handled Exchange Selection